thegooddocsproject/website-hugo/content/en/blog/3-tricks-writers-block.md

 type: blog
 ---

 Often we struggle to write docs, especially when it's something that isn't explicitly part of our job or one of our passions.
 Like a chore, though, we know it still needs to be done.
+Then "writer's block" hits, where we all struggle to get anything on a page in the first place.

-Let me start with the least helpful advice people give: "Just sit down and write."
-That's like saying "Oh, you should exercise more." or "You should eat better."—it's a sentiment, not a strategy.
+Let's start by throwing away the least helpful advice people give: "Just sit down and write."
+That's like saying "Oh, you should exercise more" or "You should eat better"—it's a sentiment, not a strategy.

 So let's talk strategy.
 I have three ways that could help you kickstart your writing.

 # Write in bullets, not full thoughts